vurentjie/kra-gdk-pixbuf/README.md

   sudo make install
   ```

+3. This step can be skipped if the install script was able to locate `gdk-pixbuf-query-loaders`.
+   You can check first by trying to open an image in the previwer.
-3. Update the query loader cache
+   If not the you need to manually pdate the query loader cache with this
+   command:
   ```sh
   sudo gdk-pixbuf-query-loaders --update-cache
   ```